The North Star Promise (NSP) Scholarship Program provides eligible Minnesota residents a tuition-free path to a college education.

 Saint Paul College also offers free FAFSA workshops.
 These sessions provide support from experienced staff who guide students through the financial aid process, including FAFSA completion, North Star Promise eligibility, and other financial aid opportunities.
 Learn more at our workshops.

-- Tuition
+- Scholarships

 - MSCSA (Minnesota State College Student Association) Fee